 Keller Williams Brand Growth Potential

-Even though Keller Williams is a relative new kid on the block, having been founded in 1983 and only starting franchising in 1991, they continue to grow at an impressive clip every year.
-Sales volume for 2018 was up more than 4.2%, a gain of over 256.5 billion dollars.
+Even though Keller Williams is a relative new kid on the block, having been founded in 1983 and only starting franchising in 1991, it continues to grow at an impressive clip every year.
+Sales volume for 2018 was up more than 4.2%, a gain of over $256.5 billion.